questdb/documentation/operations/backup.md

 - **Database snapshot**: Instructs QuestDB to record the state of the database at a specific point in time.
 This is done via `SNAPSHOT PREPARE` SQL command.
-- **Filesystem and volumne snapshot**: A point-in-time copy of the filesystem that can be used to create a backup.
+- **Filesystem and volume snapshot**: A point-in-time copy of the filesystem that can be used to create a backup.
 This is done using filesystem-specific tools or commands.

 Database backup involves creating a database snapshot and then using a filesystem snapshot or file copying to create a